 After starting my research for keyboards to rank on this list I quickly discovered the market for wireless mechanical keyboards is akin to a barren wasteland.
-There seems to be a demand, but the supply of quality mechanical keyboards with some form of wireless connectivity just isn’t there yet.
+There seems to be a solid demand, but the supply of quality mechanical keyboards with some form of wireless connectivity just isn’t there yet.
 Wired mechanical keyboards are somewhat of a small niche themselves (though growing rapidly).
-Tech enthusiasts willing to pay the premium to own one are almost always looking for the best performance possible, which admittedly isn’t usually offered via wireless solutions.
+Computer and tech enthusiasts willing to pay the premium to own one are almost always looking for the best performance possible, which admittedly isn’t usually offered via wireless devices.
 This is especially true for PC gamers who require a reliable connection with low latency and no added input lag.
 Wireless options are mainly coveted for their convenience and portability.

 Still, more choices for a good wireless mechanical keyboard with low input lag, durable build quality and reliable Bluetooth connectivity is something the mechanical keyboard community would welcome with open arms.
 Since I’m currently on the hunt for one of my own I thought I would share what I’ve learned from my research.
-We’ll be examining five of the best currently available wireless mechanical keyboards to see if we can find a viable board or two that will please casuals and enthusiasts alike.
+We’ll be examining five of the best currently available wireless mechanical keyboards to see if we can find a viable keyboard or two that will please casuals and enthusiasts alike.

 The Obins Anne Pro has created a lot of positive hype in the keyboard community.
 I know it’s been on my radar for review the past 5 months or so.
 A 60% mechanical keyboard with wireless support (Bluetooth 4.0), true RGB backlighting, Gateron switches, programmability and PBT keycaps for only $80.
 Sign me up!